 - We must behold the glory of God if we wish to be changed into the same image.

-11. How can we behold God’s glory today?
+- What is God’s glory found?
+How can we behold His glory today?

 - John 1:14